 Vector Unit's Beach Buggy Racing on Android and iOS is a great example of one.

 Is Enhance an ad mediation network?

 Enhance offers ad mediation as a feature, but is not an ad mediation network.
 Enhance offers SDKs that have nothing to do with ads; crash reporting, analytics, user experience Enhancements and more.
 Of course, ads are an important offering for many SDKs, so naturally it’s important for Enhance to support easy ad network mediation!
-This can currently be done for you using the FGL Managed mediation option, or you can set up your own mediation with the "Set Up My Own Mediation" option.
+You can set up your own mediation with the "Set Up My Own Mediation" option.
 If you use an external mediation network SDK such as Appodeal or AdMob Mediation, mediation of ads will be handled by that.

 Why am I not seeing any ads display?